auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 deployment-identifying domain separation as well, as is highly recommended in all cases, everywhere.

-It is highly recommended that the public salts be sampled or derived from a high-quality cryptographically secure source and stored directly in a database.
+It is recommended that the public salts be sampled or derived from a high-quality cryptographically secure source and stored directly in a database.
-In particular, because you cannot migrate away from a public salt in any kind of bounded timeframe, they should not be derived from non-public seeds and keys.[^ephemeral-derivations] This avoids any possibility of an eavesdropper stealing that non-public information and using it as evidence to third parties that they have actually compromised your infrastructure, preserving your plausible deniability regarding the incident.
+In particular, because you cannot migrate away from a public salt in any kind of bounded timeframe, they should not be derived from non-public seeds and keys.[^ephemeral-derivations] This avoids any possibility of an eavesdropper stealing that non-public information and using it as evidence to third parties that they have actually compromised your infrastructure, preserving your plausible deniability regarding the incident.[^public-salts-and-oprf]

 Handling queries for accounts that don't exist is the most complicated aspect of running a public salt server.
 You should endeavor to hide the existence or